 Perhaps you believe they aren’t motivated and aren’t going “over and above” for you.
 Maybe they dislike their job, and it shows in their performance.

 Fortunately for you, many of these trust issues are able to be solved.
-If you think your team members don’t have the skills, coach, mentor and develop your team.
+If you don’t think your team members have the skills, then coach, mentor and develop your team.
 Perhaps you think they aren’t motivated.
 So look for ways to motivate your team.

 If they don’t like their job, then look for ways that you can incorporate what they do like into their day to day work.
 If there are discipline issues, then maybe it’s time to have a difficult conversation.

 You can get the eBook to help you with Difficult Conversations here.

 At the end of the day, it comes down to a simple truth:

 Resolving a lack of trust in your team starts and ends with you.

 Have you had trust issues or seen a lack of trust in your workplace?
 Tell your stories in the comments below!